March 12 – Project: Music Heals Us String Trio with Mihae Lee, piano

 Brian Hong, violin and viola

-Korean-American violinist and violist Brian Hong is forging a career as a soloist and chamber musician.
+Korean-American violinist and violist Brian Hong is forging a career as an educator, soloist and chamber musician.
 Known for his commanding stage presence and thoughtful ear, Brian has performed concertos with such orchestras as the Juilliard Orchestra, Fairfax Symphony, American Youth Philharmonic, Chesapeake Orchestra, U.S. Army Orchestra, National Philharmonic, and the Springfield Symphony.
 A dedicated chamber musician, Brian’s festival credits include Marlboro, Yellow Barn, Bowdoin International Music Festival, Music Academy of the West, the Taos School of Music, Kneisel Hall, and the Perlman Music Program.

 Brian is a graduate of Juilliard’s Artist Diploma program under the guidance of Laurie Smukler and Catherine Cho.
 As a Fellow of Carnegie Hall’s Ensemble Connect, he performed and taught in a variety of venues in New York City and abroad, as well as maintaining a two-year teaching-artist partnership with Celia Cruz High School for Music in the Bronx.
 Brian also holds a master’s degree from The Juilliard School, where he was awarded a prestigious Kovner Fellowship.
 Brian earned his bachelor’s degree under Donald Weilerstein from the New England Conservatory of Music, where he was a member of three different honors ensembles and studied both classic and contemporary quartet repertoire with mentors including Laurence Lesser, Kim Kashkashian, Donald Weilerstein, and Lucy Chapman.

-Andrew Janns, cello
+Andrew Janss, cello

 Hailed by the New York Times for his “muscularity and shimmering lyricism,” “insightful musicianship,” and “sumptuous elegance,” cellist Andrew Janss’ performances have been enjoyed across five continents in venues including Carnegie Hall, The Kennedy Center, The Sydney Opera House, and the Louvre.